Vyral/joe-corbisiero/_posts/2022-08-16-how-much-do-homeowners-earn-in-san-diego.md

 {% include excerpt.html %}

-How much money do you make owning a home in San Diego?
-We’ll use some rough estimates and averages to give you a good idea of what the average homeowner earns from their property in our area.&nbsp;
+How much money can you make owning a home in San Diego?
+Using rough estimates and averages, today we'll give you a good idea of what the average homeowner earns from their property in our area.&nbsp;

 The median home price in San Diego as of July was $975,000.
-Let’s say you paid 10% as a down payment.
 Recently, homes have appreciated rapidly, but we’ll be conservative and say that your home appreciates by 2.7% every year on average.
 This means that over five years, your home will appreciate by 13.5%.

 {% include pullquote.html %}

 If we take the median home price of $975,000 and multiply it by 13.5%, we find that the average home will appreciate by $131,000 in only five years.
 You can divide this number by 60 months to see that your home will appreciate roughly $2,200 per month.&nbsp;

-In this example, we assumed that 10% was put down when the home was purchased.
+Let's assume you put 10% down when you purchased the home.
 When we focus on just the principal payment, you’ll end up paying $73,500 over five years, which comes out to approximately $1,200 per month.&nbsp;

 **In total, you would be making approximately $3,400 a month in this example just by owning a home.** This is great, but it’s a conservative estimate.
 In reality, most experts predict homes will appreciate much more than 2.7% every year for the next five years.&nbsp;